Glossary of University Terms

 Tutorials are discussion-based classes and are in addition to your lectures and are facilitated by a tutor or your lecturer.
 Most tutorials start in the second week of each semester and provide the opportunity for you to raise questions about the lectures and assignments.
 In some papers attendance and participation in tutorials is part of the assessment process and will contribute to your final grade.

-A student studying for his or her first degree.
+A student studying for their first degree.

 - Workshops, labs, field trips